4R3B3LatH34R7/MMRTokenizerXL/README.md

 '*disclaimer, in order to use it.                                                                                                 *
 '*Contact info can be found at https://github.com/4R3B3LatH34R7                                                                   *
 '**********************************************************************************************************************************
+'Can place the constants in each function if only some functions were required Public Const kagyi = 4096
+Public Const ah = 4129 '+9 to include ou
+Public Const athat = 4154
+Public Const shiftF = 4153 'for typing something under something Public Const witecha = 4140

 'Return tokenized words using user-selectable optional separator and ability to reverse the Myanmar word string Function MMRManipulator(target As Range, Optional separator As String = "|", Optional reversed As Boolean = False) As String